 In March 2021, Colorado finally proposed a Senate Bill, SB 21-150 (Reserve Big Game Hunting Licenses for Residents), to ease resident hunter frustration as a result of a tag allocation bias inflicted on resident hunters for decades —-when compared to other western states.
 This Bill appears to be an effort to help resident big game (deer and elk) hunters get fair tag allocation when compared to other western states.
 To view what other western states allocate for big game tag percentages see Western States Big Game Tag Allocation.
 You might be surprised that Colorado gives 100% to 250% more limited deer and elk tags to nonresident hunters than the average western state.
 Currently, Colorado has nonresident big game tag allocation caps of 20% and 35% for limited mule deer and elk tags.
-20% of the elk and deer tags are given to nonresidents in the limited units that take 6 or more preference points to draw, all other limited units give up to 35% of tags to nonresidents.
+20% of the elk and deer tags are given to nonresidents in the limited units that take 6 or more preference points to draw, all other limited units give “up to” 35% of tags to nonresidents.
 On average all other western states give just 10% of big game tags to nonresidents.
 See page 4 “Nonresident License Allocation” of 2021 Big Colorado Big Game Brochure.

 The Hidden Secrets to Colorado Big Game Tags in Colorado’s Big Game Draw